Cheapest Washington County Heating Oil Price History

 Electricity use for home heating in Washington

 Electric heat pump systems for home heating are more prevalent in Washington.
-Since 2018, the number of homes heating with electricity grew from 890,554 to 1,365,710, a 53% change.
+Since 2014, the number of homes heating with electricity increased from 770,577 to 1,365,710, a 77% change.

 Adoption of solar home heating systems in Washington

-The most eco-friendly heating option is solar.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 16,434 homes in Washington are heated with active solar arrays.
-This is a 173% gain from 2018, when 6,022 homes utilized active solar heating.
+Currently, 16,434 homes in Washington are heated with active solar arrays.
+This is a 539% gain from 2014, when 2,573 homes used active solar heating.

 Washington County Heating Oil Trends